- Home

 Sumitomo Forestry conducts sample surveys of water used by partner companies at on-site construction of houses in fiscal 2015 to grasp the water consumption in the supply chain, which found the volume of water used per 1m2 of floor area is approximately 0.0887m3.

-Water Consumption* (consolidated)
+Water Consumption (Water Withdrawal)*

 Water Consumption per Department*

-Office Departments in Japan,etc.
+Office Departments in Japan, etc. (Unit: 1,000m3) |

-Plants and Power Generation Business Departments in Japan
+Plants and Power Generation Business Departments in Japan (Unit: 1,000m3) |

-Overseas Plants
+Overseas Plants (Unit: 1,000m3) |

-*Covers sites where actual water consumption is measurable, such as at buildings owned by the Sumitomo Forestry Group.
+* Covers sites where actual water consumption is measurable, such as at buildings owned by the Sumitomo Forestry Group

 The Imari Plant of Sumitomo Forestry Crest, which manufactures such products as synthetic resin adhesives, uses industrial water to cool its manufacturing equipment.
 Afterwards, this water is reused to dilute factory wastewater and for other purposes as a water-conservation measure.
 In addition, from fiscal 2018, wastewater (coagulation sedimentation treated water) is further treated biologically to control the amount of water necessary for dilution for factory wastewater water quality management.
-This and other new water-saving measures led to an industrial water usage of 54,750m3 in fiscal 2023, a 63% decline compared to fiscal 2018.
+This and other new water-saving measures led to an industrial water usage of 54,900m3 in fiscal 2024, a 63% decline compared to fiscal 2018.

 Biological processing facility (aeration blower)